Competitive Operational Costs

 Before setting up operations in a country, all companies must undertake a very important research and evaluation process, in which operation costs represent an influential role in the final result.

-Nicaragua offers one of the most competitive cost structures in the region, enabling companies to increase their competitiveness by reducing operation costs and adding greater value to their products or services.
+Nicaragua offers one of the most competitive cost structures in the region, enabling companies to increase their competitiveness by reducing costs and adding greater value to their products or services.
 This represents a great advantage for investors, as they aim to improve efficiency in production, maximize profits, and expand profitability.

 The following is the minimum wage according to the law in 2018: